-A brand is essentially the customer’s perception of an organisation, product or service.
-The brand comprises physical representations, such as logos, advertising and taglines, as well as the customer’s own experience through actual contact with the organisation or in their awareness of the organisation’s reputation.
-Brands are one weapon in an organisation’s strategic armoury.
+A brand is essentially the customer’s perception of an organisation, product, or service.
+It comprises physical representations, such as logos, advertising, and taglines, as well as the customer’s own experience through actual contact with the organisation or awareness of its reputation.
+Brands are one weapon in an organisation’s strategic arsenal.

-A strong brand can differentiate a product, target a market, build stakeholder relationships, increase organisational influence, lay the foundation for pricing premiums or develop investor confidence.
-Strong brands increase the consumer’s trust in a product or service, expediting acceptance or take-up.
+A strong brand can differentiate a product, target a market, build stakeholder relationships, increase organisational influence, lay the foundation for pricing premiums, or develop investor confidence.
+It can also increase the consumer’s trust in a product or service, expediting acceptance or take-up.

 When utilised for its highest value, the brand will support the achievement of the organisational strategy.
 There will be strong links between the organisation’s brand, the overall strategy, and market-facing strategic initiatives.

-Like the development of strategy, the process of developing a brand can either be planned or ad hoc.
-An organisation choosing to build its brand strategically will typically follow a process that begins with the identification of the brand, through to brand management.
-To maximise brand penetration and value, organisations will focus effort on increasing engagement with the brand.
+Like the development of strategy, the process of developing a brand can be planned or ad hoc.
+An organisation choosing to build its brand strategically will typically follow a process that begins with brand identification and continues through brand management.
+To maximise brand penetration and value, organisations will focus on increasing brand engagement.

 Brand orientation is the level to which the organisation itself is attuned to the brand, the level of attention the brand receives internally, and the consistency with which it is applied.

-An organisation that is highly trust-dependent is usually one that is charging a premium for its products or services, or is highly dynamic and moving quickly within its markets.
-A highly trust-dependent company might also be one that is seeking to address some form of negative perception from the past.
+A highly trust-dependent organisation usually charges a premium for its products or services, is highly dynamic, and moves quickly within its markets.
+It might also seek to address some form of negative perception from the past.
 In all of these circumstances, strong brand development and management are essential if the organisation is to consistently perform at a high level.

 1. Brand identification